Blog 87: Delving deeper into product revenue metrics

-In blog 34 we looked at the different product metrics that companies use.
+In blog 34 we looked at product metrics that companies use.
 They can be broadly categorised into 7 buckets.
 Revenue being the first bucket.
-Let us explore this category further.
+Let us further explore the first bucket, revenue.

 Product revenue metrics:

 Recurring revenue is income a business receives at regular intervals.
 For example, monthly recurring revenue (MRR) and annual recurring revenue (ARR).
 This revenue is income from ongoing subscriptions, usage, and number of seats.
-It does not consider one-time or non-regular revenue.
-Hence, recurring revenue is considered as a reliable metric.
+It must not consider one-time or non-regular revenue.
+Making, recurring revenue a reliable metric.

-Differences between monthly recurring revenue (MRR) and annual recurring revenue (ARR):
+Monthly recurring revenue (MRR) vs. Annual recurring revenue (ARR):

 MRR = revenue from [active subscription plans + contracts + repeat purchases] in a month.
 Note: Exclude one-time or non-regular revenue.